chrisullyott/wayback-cache/README.md

 ### get()

-Reads the latest data from the cache, or returns `FALSE` if expired.
+Reads the latest content from the cache, or returns `FALSE` if expired.

 ### set()

-As you would expect: updates the cache with new content and increments the expiration.
+Updates the cache with new content and increments the expiration.

 ### getByUrl()

-A combination of `get()` and `set()` where the latest data is either returned from the cache, or requested and re-cached from the URL when expired.
+A combination of `get()` and `set()` where the latest content is either returned from the cache, or requested and re-cached from the URL when expired.

-To avoid running into problems with the host's rate limit, pass in the names of the rate limit headers and this method will stop requesting before you're blocked.
+To avoid running into problems with the host's rate limit, pass in the rate limit headers (count remaining and reset time) and this method will stop requesting before you're blocked.

 For example, from the [Vimeo API](https://developer.vimeo.com/guidelines/rate-limiting):